consumer forums consumerforums Total Bank Charges Returned : £16595128 to 9717 people. The Consumer Forums

 Indeed were I feeling pedantic I'd encourage anyone you suggest is not innocent to sue you for your libelous remarks.
 Just who do you think you are?

 All those documents asked for are proof of absolutely nothing.
 They bear no more relevance than the size of my socks to the argument at hand.
 These are all as flexible and malleable as each other and all open to abuse by over zealous parking companies.
 Ineed, it is in the parking company's interests to manipulate these mechanisms.
 If the tickets I am told about are anything to go by it is clear the information is being released for less than legitemate purposes.
-It is clear the DVLA does not understand contract law, nor do they understand the Data Protection Act.
+It is clear the DVLA does not understand contract law, nor do they understand the DPA.
 They, as the parking companies are both chums together, out to make money at the expense of INNOCENT (don't you dare suggest otherwise, young man) motorists.

 You can, in fact, see a vehicle on the street and send all of those doucments off.
 Nothing in those documents suggests they have to be true, does it?
 Again, if many of the tickets I'm dealing with at present represent the standard then I would against suggest that the DVLA are duped into handing over a great many details.